-This lovely instrumental tune found its way onto our repertoire through a recent request from one of our local fans – we’re delighted he drew our attention to this little gem!
+This lovely instrumental tune found its way onto our repertoire through a request from one of our local fans – we’re delighted he drew our attention to this little gem!

-Our first 2023 video takes us back a little further in time to the slide guitar Delta Blues of the early 20th century, with our foot percussion and harmonica added to the original version(s) as laid down by Eric Clapton and his great source of inspiration Robert Johnson
+Back a little further in time to the slide guitar Delta Blues of the early 20th century, with our foot percussion and harmonica added to the original version(s) as laid down by Eric Clapton and his great source of inspiration Robert Johnson

-After a busy 2022 summer playing to live audiences, we finally found some time to publish a new video in the form of this classic theme tune from the award winning film The Graduate, with Paul Simon winning a Grammy for the soundtrack as well as record of the year 1968
+After a busy summer playing to live audiences, we finally found some time to publish a new video in the form of this classic theme tune from the award winning film The Graduate, with Paul Simon winning a Grammy for the soundtrack as well as record of the year 1968

 Our arrangement of the classic Carl Perkins rockabilly hit Honey Don’t was inspired by Ringo’s rendition on the Beatles For Sale album, with the usual Tickets touch added on the bass, the harmonica and the harmony vocals